Leaf-Agriculture/docs/docs/sharedata.md

 #### 1 - Sharing Relation
 <img alt="Sharing Relation" width="50%" src={useBaseUrl('img/sharing_relation.png')} />

-The first step is to create a relation between the Api Owners, from who owns the data - the sender (Api Owner A) to the receiver (Api Owner B).
-Check the endpoint [Create an ApiOwner sharing relation][3].
+The first step is to create a relation between the API Owners, from who owns the data - the sender (API Owner A) to the receiver (API Owner B).
+Check the endpoint [Create an API Owner sharing relation][3].

-The receiver Api owner (Api Owner B) must confirm the relationship [changing the relation status][4] to `ALLOWED`.
+The receiver API Owner (API Owner B) must confirm the relationship [changing the relation status][4] to `ALLOWED`.

 This relationship status can be [changed][4] in the future by both sides, but once the sender blocks the relationship, the receiver will not be able to access the data, nor to reactivate the sharing relation status.